Witch Hunt (British TV series)

 Witch Hunt was a 1967 British supernatural television drama series shown on BBC2.
-Starring Patrick Kavanagh and Anna Palk, and unfolding over 5 episodes, the plot involves a man, Rex Fordham, who moves to the Gloucestershire countryside and uncovers a secret witchcraft cult.
+Starring Patrick Kavanagh and Anna Palk, and unfolding over five episodes.
+The plot involves a man, Rex Fordham, who moves to the Gloucestershire countryside to recover from malaria caught in Kenya, and uncovers a secret witchcraft cult.
 Written by Jon Manchip White, directed by Peter Duguid, and produced by Alan Bromly.
+Derek Francis was also in the cast.
 No episodes are known to exist in the archives as of 2009.